KibetBrian/KibetBrian/README.md

-- 👋 Hi, I’m  Kibet Brian
--A Passionate developer who enjoys solving coding problems
+- 👋 Hi, Welcome to my page ...
+I'm Kibet Brian a passionate software developer who enjoys solving coding problems.
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity and blockchain development

 <!---
 KibetBrian/KibetBrian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.